Potatoes Au Gratin are a dinnertime staple around here! Tender potato and onion slices smothered in a quick cheesy sauce and baked until golden.

 Potatoes Au Gratin satisfy my need for creamy, cheesy goodness and creates a side dish that your entire family will love!
 The recipe comes together very easily!

-I start by thinly slicing potatoes and onions (I use a simple inexpensive mandoline, it’s under $20 and saves tons of time).
-By simply stacking the potatoes in little piles and then standing them upright in your casserole dish (instead of laying them flat like a traditional gratin) makes this beautiful and adds both extra texture and flavor with the crispy edges on the potatoes (and who doesn’t love the crispy yummy cheesy bits)!!
+- Stack the potatoes in little piles and then stand them upright in your casserole dish (instead of laying them flat like a traditional gratin).
+This is easy to do and makes this potatoes au gratin beautiful!
+It adds both extra texture and flavor with the crispy edges on the potatoes (and who doesn’t love the crispy yummy cheesy bits)!!

 While we most often eat these as a side, I sometimes make Potatoes Au Gratin with ham by including slices or diced leftover ham (from our favorite Crock Pot Ham) before baking.